thepirat000/CachingFramework.Redis/COLLECTIONS.md

 IRedisSortedSet<User> sortedSet = context.Collections.GetRedisSortedSet<User>("user:sset");
 ```

-To add elements to the sorted set, use `Add` or `AddRange` methods prividing the score of the items as a `double`:
+To add elements to the sorted set, use `Add` or `AddRange` methods providing the score of the items as a `double`:

 ```c#
 sortedSet.Add(12.34, new User() { Id = 1 });